nasa/Common-Metadata-Repository/dev-system/README.md

 4. Configure `profiles.clj` (see below)
 3. Run the local setup script: `dev-system/support/setup_local_dev.sh`

+## Running Tests

+There are several ways in which you can run tests with dev-system.
+The top-level CMR `README.md` offers some instructions on this point, including switching between `:in-memory` mode (the default) and `:external` (see the section "Testing CMR" in that README for more details).

+Furthermore, there is a second (and optional) test runner you can use for running suites, test namespaces, and individual test functions.
+See the docstring for `run-suites` in `dev/user.clj` for usage information.

 ## Setting up profiles.clj

 As noted above, you will need to create a `profiles.clj` in the `dev-system`